Show All Answers

 Various means are available to assist you depending upon the type of loss, etc. Discuss this with the Victim/Witness Coordinator of the Riley County Attorney's Office.
 Not all losses are covered.

 You have no legal obligation to talk to the defense attorney likewise you have no obligation to talk to the prosecuting attorney.

 Generally fences are exempt from zoning regulations and therefore do not require a permit for construction.
 The only possible exception to this rule would be if the fence would create a vision obstruction at a street intersection.
 Check with the County Zoning Officer if there is a possible concern in this regard.

 A building permit is required before the start of construction of any structure within the unincorporated areas of Riley County.
 The permit is necessary to verify that the zoning is proper for the intended use, the required setbacks from property lines are achieved, Sanitary Code requirements are met and other basic requirements of this type.
 The permit does not involve construction inspection since there is no adopted building code that applies to the unincorporated areas of the County.

-Emergency Management plans to send notices about burning restrictions due to conditions using the Everbridge Emergency Notification System.
-We recommend that everyone who has a burn permit sign up for this FREE service.
+Riley County Fire District #1 send notices about burning restrictions due to conditions using the Everbridge Emergency Notification System.
+We recommend everyone who has a burn permit sign up for this FREE service.

 Yes, crop residue burning is restricted for the 16 counties specified in the April Burning Restrictions of K.A.R.
 28-19-645a (13 in Flint Hills + Johnson, Sedgwick & Wyandotte).
 Burning of the tall grass prairie is not considered crop residue burning.